 I’ve used the above term to describe a set of circumstances where you are attempting to achieve something but the mind is essentially sabotaging what you’re trying to do and you’ve got no control over it.
 I’ve given some scenarios below that I’ve helped people with over the past 18 years.

-After a number of miscarriages and a still birth, in desperation, the decision had been made to turn to IVF as the clock was ticking.
-After the trauma of the previous events and now with the added pressure of the financial burden of IVF treatment, the stress levels became every increasing.
+After a number of miscarriages and a stillbirth, in desperation, the decision had been made to turn to IVF as the clock was ticking.
+After the trauma of the previous events and now with the added financial burden of IVF treatment, the stress levels became ever increasing.
 Month after month, when pregnancy tests showed negative again and again, the tension increased and in desperation, I received a call for help.

 The medication for the symptoms was causing side effects which were additionally distressing and the situation was becoming so overwhelming that sleep was now an issue too.
 After a few sessions it was reported that physical symptoms had disappeared and medication had ceased and “I’m feeling much more confident and am sleeping so much better and I can find time for myself to switch off during the day”.

-A diagnosis of cancer or other serious illness, in most people, creates a stress response.
-This can exacerbate the situation as, for example, clinical studies have shown that with the stress hormone cortisol present in cells, specifically cancer cells, chemotherapy is less effective.
-If you’re faced with having a treatment which is going to make you feel bad before it cures you, it’s challenging, to say the least, to remain calm especially when doctors and nurses are going to great lengths to prevent themselves coming into contact with the chemicals that are going to be injected into your veins.
-This is where hypnotherapy can help and studies have been carried out that show how using the power of the mind can positively help both the experience of treatment making it more manageable to deal with and the outcome of the treatment.
+A diagnosis of cancer or other serious illness creates a stress response in most people.
+This can exacerbate the situation; clinical studies have shown that with the stress hormone cortisol present in cells, specifically cancer cells, chemotherapy is less effective.
+If you’re faced with having a treatment which is going to make you feel bad before it cures you, it’s challenging, to say the least, to remain calm, especially when doctors and nurses are going to great lengths to prevent themselves coming into contact with the chemicals that are going to be injected into your veins.
+This is where hypnotherapy can help; studies have been carried out that show how using the power of the mind can positively help both the experience of treatment, making it more manageable to deal with, and the outcome of the treatment.